skyripper-arch/Deepcrypt/README.md

   ---
   License

-  MIT — see LICENSE for details.
+  Apache 2.0 — see LICENSE for details.

-  Free to use, modify, and distribute.
-No warranty provided.